 Step 1.
 Program Evaluation: The student first obtains a Program Evaluation (degree audit) from WebACCess or the Advising Office for each degree or certificate.
 All course requirements must be completed prior to the degree or certificate award date.
 If program requirements are not met, student is required to reapply for the next term.
 Students not currently enrolled who complete final graduation requirements at another regionally accredited college or university and provide an official transcript may also apply for a degree or certificate.

+Step 2.
+Graduation Application: Submit the Graduation Application to the Admissions Office in A-building by the deadline specified in the current semester's schedule.

 Step 3.
-Graduation Application: Submit the Graduation Application and paid receipt to the Admissions Office in A-building by the deadline specified in the current semester's schedule.

-Step 4.
 Diplomas: Following the end of term posting of grades, the Registrar's Office verifies that all requirements in progress have been completed and prepares the diplomas.
-Diplomas will be mailed to the graduate about four weeks following the posting of final grades for the term.
-December graduates' diplomas will be mailed about six weeks following the posting of final grades for the Fall term.
+Diplomas will be available for pickup at the Admissions Office (A100) four weeks following the posting of final grades for the term.

 General Commencement Information